On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: Symmetric algebras of polynomial growth

 \subsection{Non-domestic symmetric algebras of polynomial growth}

 In \cite{AHMW}, the authors have shown that any non-domestic symmetric algebra of polynomial growth whose Cartan matrix is non-singular is $\tau$-tilting finite.
 Here, we omit the quiver and relations of $A_i$ $(i=1,2,\ldots,16)$ and $\Lambda_i$ $(i=1,2,\ldots,9)$.
+The definitions of these algebras are summarised in, for example, \cite{AHMW}.